s7rthak/COL216-Assignment-8/README.md

 ```
 make
 ```
-This will create a `pipeline` directory.
+This will create a `pipeline` binary.
 The binary needs instruction file name and memory file name as command-line arguments.
 ```
 ./pipeline instruction/1.txt memory/1.txt
 ```